Have a laptop with 8GB of RAM and want to run AI locally?

 A regular model answers immediately.
 A reasoning model

-Like the difference between "answering randomly" and "calculating on paper."
+Like the difference between "guessing an answer" and "calculating on paper."

-of chain-of-thought: breaking down a task into steps, checking intermediate
+chain-of-thought: breaking down a task into steps, verifying intermediate

 results, and only then forming the final answer.